How to Make Dashboards With Bubble AI: A Complete 2026 Guide

 Filters let users customize their view without creating multiple dashboard versions.
 Here are the most useful types:

-- Date range filters are nearly universal.
-Most dashboards benefit from letting users select specific time periods to analyze.
+• Date range filters are nearly universal.
+Most dashboards benefit from letting users select specific time periods to analyze, whether that’s comparing this quarter to last or drilling into a specific week.

-- Dropdown selectors work well for categorical filters like region, product category, or customer segment.
+• Dropdown selectors work well for categorical filters like region, product category, or customer segment.
+They keep the interface clean while offering clear options.

-- Multi-select options give users flexibility to compare specific subsets of data.
-For example, a marketing dashboard might let users select multiple campaign types to compare their performance side by side.
+• Multi-select options give users flexibility to compare specific subsets of data.
+A marketing dashboard might let users select multiple campaign types to compare their performance side by side.

-- Hover tooltips display exact values and additional context without cluttering the visual.
+• Hover tooltips display exact values and additional context without cluttering the visual.
+They’re especially useful for dense charts where labeling every data point would create noise.

 Design for clarity and performance

-A gorgeous dashboard that takes forever to load or leaves users scratching their heads?
-That’s a failed dashboard.
-Simple design principles can turn a jumble of charts into a story that actually makes sense.
-And performance optimization keeps everything snappy, whether you’re dealing with massive datasets or hundreds of users hitting your dashboard at once.
+A gorgeous dashboard that takes forever to load or leaves users scratching their heads is a failed dashboard.
+Simple design principles can turn a jumble of charts into a story that actually makes sense, and good performance practices keep everything responsive even with large datasets or many concurrent users.

 When it comes to organizing your metrics, think in logical groups using containers:

-- Put all your revenue metrics together in one section
+• Put all your revenue metrics together in one section so executives reviewing financial health don’t have to scan across the page to compile the picture.

-This kind of grouping isn’t just about looking organized — it genuinely helps users find what they need faster and spot connections between related metrics.
+Good grouping helps users find what they need faster and spot connections between related metrics.

-Don’t forget to test your dashboard on different devices.
-Bubble AI generates responsive designs by default, but you’ll want to fine-tune how your charts and tables look on mobile to make sure the experience is smooth everywhere.
+Test your dashboard on different devices.
+Bubble AI-generated UI elements are responsive by default, and you can use Bubble’s responsive design tools to fine-tune how charts and tables look on mobile.

 Publish and share your dashboard securely